Post practical driving test

 You may not wish to tell others that you only recently passed, preferring the anonymity of a plain car.
 This leaves you invisible to any idiots out there.
 The message that said idiots receive from P-plated vehicles is, "If you fluster the driver of this car then if you are lucky you will be waiting longer, on the other hand, they may dent your pride and joy."
 Makes them think!

 Driving in an ecologically and economically sensitive manner will save you money in the short term by reducing your fuel costs as well as saving you money in the long term by reducing your servicing costs.
-I include this link as a decent starting point if you are interested in looking up further information on this.
-I will have been mentioning this type of thing whilst teaching you but there is no harm in a reminder.

 From the date that you pass your practical driving test you are on probation for the first two years.
 This means that you will lose your licence, and have to completely re-qualify, if you amass six penalty points on your licence, not the normal twelve.